Bekalah/cathedral-research/CATHEDRAL_GOLDEN_RULE.md

 ---

+## 8. Permanent Source Preservation
+- All real source files, code, and assets must be preserved and referenced in the monorepo.
+- Never replace, flatten, or lose real work with web snapshots, exports, or builds.
+- Every system, app, and package must use and reference the actual source files—not just deployed or generated outputs.
+- Provenance, ND-safe, and trauma-aware standards apply to all real source material.

 **This file is the Golden Rule.
-Never overwrite, flatten, or ignore it.
+Never overwrite, flatten, ignore, or lose real source files.
 All creative, technical, and aesthetic work must follow these standards.**

 © Rebecca Susan Lemke, Cathedral Universe